Tim Endsley’s Best Tips for Public Land Whitetails

 Standing Corn?
 Go Home

-A general rule in horror movies is to stay away from the cornfield and Endsley says it’s no different for whitetail hunting.
-He said when the corn is still standing, bucks will go in and there is nothing that can get them out.
-A mature deer will have everything he needs inside a cornfield like food, water, shelter and even some doe companions, so there is no reason for him to leave.
+When the corn is still standing, bucks will go in and there is nothing that can get them out.
+A mature deer will have everything he needs inside a cornfield like food, water, shelter, and even some doe companions, so there is no reason for him to leave.
 On one hunt in Nebraska, Endsley learned his lesson on corn by only seeing six total deer during the whole hunt and not a single buck.
 After they harvested the field two months later, he saw plenty of deer roaming around and even missed a dandy 150-incher.

 If you’re looking to hunt near standing crops, he advises looking for shorter crops like beans.
 Mature deer won’t feel nearly as safe bedded in them, allowing you to get a shot as they travel back into thick woods for cover.